Cilantro Facts Optimal PH: 6.5 to 7.5100-250 PPMTemp: 50 - 72 DegreesEnjoys: Sunlight, other herbs…

 You can use the tubing that came with your kit if you bought a kit, but you also can use PVC tubes.

-You will need to attach the tube from the water pump to generate water flow into the tray that has the roots of your tomato plants.
+Attach the tube from the water pump to generate water flow into the tray that has the roots of your tomato plants.

-You will need to add enough water for the tray to have enough water in it to touch the roots.
+Equally important, you will need to add enough water for the tray to have enough water in it to touch the roots.

 Install a bucket or system that that will catch the overflow of the water.